hormonal Imbalance

 If you’re experiencing these symptoms, it may be a sign of fluctuating hormones.

-Weight gain is one of the most commonly ignored symptoms of hormonal imbalance in women.
+In addition to putting a stop to your night sweats, weight gain, hair loss, and overproduction of cortisol, weight gain is one of the most commonly ignored symptoms of hormonal imbalance in women.
 This is because it’s easy to put down to lifestyle.
 However, if you’re struggling with persistent weight gain, it could be due to an underlying hormone imbalance.

 This often comes in the form of insulin resistance.